St Magnus Way – reflections

 I do not follow a recognised religion.
 I was christened into the Church of England by my parents and had to learn tracts of the bible overnight for reciting in primary school the next day.
 Joining in assembly every morning at secondary school was obligatory, and I sang and read lessons during services; went on a Sunday School holiday; and spent years in the Girl Guides where Christianity was important.

-I was steeped in it – the tenets of it seem to be in my soul (or my cells).
-Religion provided me with a moral and ethical language at the time when I was learning to speak, and I have discovered that it is hard to shrug off.
+I was steeped in it – the tenets seem to be in my soul (or perhaps in my cells).
+When I was learning to speak, religion provided me with a moral and ethical language, and I have discovered that it’s hard to shrug off.

-I might be on a mission to get rid of the destructive part of what I was taught in those early years: I was encouraged to feel guilty; it was assumed that I had Original Sin; and I was told that I was bad in my core, like every other human being.
-Perhaps I take ecumenical walks to give myself the time to recognise the impact of this and to let go of such negatives.
+Maybe I’m on a mission to get rid of the destructive part of what I was taught in those early years.
+I was encouraged to feel guilty, it was assumed that I had Original Sin, and I was told that I was bad in my core as were all other humans.
+Perhaps I now take ecumenical walks to give myself the time to recognise the impact of this and to let go of what seem now to be unhelpful lessons.

-Nowadays I visit churches sometimes, and I certainly respect believers, but I do not take communion.
-I have read widely, listened and discussed with friends, but I cannot follow a Faith which seems to exclude or criticise people for being the way they are or believing what they do.
+I do visit churches sometimes and I certainly respect believers, but I do not take communion.
+I have read widely, listened, and discussed religion with friends, but I cannot follow a Faith which seems to exclude or criticise people for being the way they are or believing what they do.

 Why pilgrimage?